 The galley has a three burner EVO gimbaled propane stove with oven.
 The propane tank is located in the aft starboard, rear in a locker.
 Open the tank valve.
-Go to the DC panel and turn on the breaker labeled located next to the stove.
-Then turn on the propane solenoid switch in the galley.
-When lighting the first time, allow a few seconds for the gas to travel from the tank to the stove.
-You might need to keep the stove top or the oven in the light position for a few more seconds while the thermocoupler warms up.
+Turn on the breaker located next to the stove When lighting the first time, allow a few seconds for the gas to travel from the tank to the stove.
+You might need to keep the stove top or the oven in the light position for a few more seconds while the thermos-coupler warms up.
+To turn off stove, turn off breaker next to stove and close propane tank valve.